Jobs Career Advice Post Job

 July 2019 – June 2020

-• Greet customers warmly and ascertain problem or reason for calling.
+3. Greet customers warmly and determine the reason for the call.

-• Assist with placement of orders, refunds, or exchanges.
+5. Assist with placing orders, processing refunds, or handling exchanges.

-• Collaborate with customer service manager to ensure customer satisfaction
+6. Collaborate with the customer service manager to ensure customer satisfaction

 Key Achievements